core-wg/oscore/draft-ietf-core-object-security.md

 The client SHALL set both Inner and Outer Observe to the same value in the request.
 In order to support the case of an intermediary node changing a registration request to a request without Observe (see Section 2 of [RFC7641]) in case Inner Observe has value 0, the server SHALL only consider the received message a registration request if also the Outer Observe are set to 0, otherwise it SHALL process the message as a request without Observe.

-If a client issues a new GET request with the same Token (see Section 3.3.1 of {{RFC7641}}), then the Partial IV is changed, and so are the payload and OSCORE option.
+If a client issues a new registration request with the same Token (see Section 3.3.1 of {{RFC7641}}), then the Partial IV is changed, and so are the payload and OSCORE option.
 The server uses the Partial IV of the new request as the 'request_piv' of new notifications.

 Intermediaries are not assumed to have a security context for an endpoint.
 This has the following limitations and consequences: